donalthurley/articles/bitcoin.md

 in their code of ethics booklet [6] state we should avoid harming the environment and "when that harm is unintended, those responsible are obliged to undo or mitigate the harm as much as possible".
 It is our duty as computer professionals to correct what we have done wrong.
-But since Proof Of Work is already widely used by many cryptocurrency platforms I think some regulation is needed.
+But since Proof Of Work is already widely used by many cryptocurrency platforms I think regulation is required.
-There is a significant development cost to move to a better solution and this will not be done without encouragement.
+There is a significant development cost in moving away from the old approach and this will not be done without encouragement.

 There is much hype around Bitcoin, many have invested before understanding these technical flaws and there is a lot of speculation in the market.
 But it is technically feasible for any cryptocurrency to migrate from a Proof of Work to a Proof of Stake model which will substantially reduce the environmental cost.